ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    This value is a CBOR byte string, encoding a CBOR array of one or more  entries.

    By default, each entry is encoded as specified by {{I-D.bormann-core-ace-aif}}.
-It is up to the application profiles to define ad register Toid and Tperm to fit the use case.
-The object identifier Toid correspond to the group name, while the permissions Tperm contain the roles the client wish to take.
+It is up to the application profiles to define and register Toid and Tperm to fit the use case.
+The object identifier Toid corresponds to the group name, while the permission set Tperm indicates the roles that the client wishes to take in the group.

-   Otherwise, the scope entries can be defined as a CBOR array, which contains:
+   Otherwise, each scope entry can be defined as a CBOR array, which contains:

   - As first element, the identifier of the specific group or topic.